csu-anzai/dccn-logmgr/README.md

 # dccn-es-api
    Wrap Elasticsearch API to provide log search
+   Have Fun and enjoy it.